US sales tax in Ecwid

 If you sell taxable products, you must report taxes and file tax returns with a state and locality, in which you’re collecting sales tax.
 The frequency of tax reports and returns depends on the volume of your sales.
 In most states, you must prepare tax returns monthly if you have a high volume of sales, but at least quarterly in almost every state.

-TaxJar app for Ecwid allows you to automate tax reporting which means TaxJar will automatically report and file your sales tax returns to the state for you.
-Here is a step-by-step instruction on how you can use that:
+The TaxJar app from the Ecwid App Market allows you to automate tax reporting.
+TaxJar will automatically report and file your sales tax returns to the state for you.
+The app costs from $19 to $99+ a month and has a free trial period.

 - Make sure your Ecwid store charges every customer a proper tax amount.
-The easiest way to do that is to enable Automatic Taxes in your Ecwid admin, go to Settings → Taxes.
+The easiest way to do that is to enable automatic taxes in your Ecwid admin, in Settings → Taxes.
 Once enabled, your store will automatically calculate and charge the appropriate sales tax on checkout.

 - Install the TaxJar application from the Ecwid App Market.